mattcroat/joy-of-code/posts/sveltekit-endpoints/sveltekit-endpoints.md

 {% img src="sveltekit-endpoints.webp" alt="Sveltekit endpoints guide" %}

-The only change you have to do is rename the `index.json.ts` to `index.ts` to convert a standalone endpoint to a page endpoint and remove the redundant code from `index.svelte`.
+The only change you have to do is rename the `index.json.ts` to `index.ts` to convert a standalone endpoint to a page endpoint and remove the redundant boilerplate code from `index.svelte`.

 ```ts:photos/index.ts showLineNumbers
 import type { RequestHandler } from '@sveltejs/kit'